 Proctorio for online proctored assessment

 Proctorio uses the Google Chrome web browser to monitor exam takers for any behaviour that may indicate an academic integrity breach.
 It allows the lecturers to set controls on individual exams such as ID verification options, browser limitations, recording options and user behaviour settings.
-It will flag behaviour based on the chosen settings; these flags can be reviewed in the Proctorio Gradebook.
+It will flag behaviour based on the chosen settings.

 Proctorio recordings are securely stored and only accessed by the academics in the specific course, and, if there are concerns regarding academic misconduct, the responsible College staff member, as outlined in the Privacy Impact Assessment completed by ANU.
 Proctorio also takes a photo of each student’s ID card, and their face, and these photos are sent to the ANU Exams office for identity verification.
 The recordings are deleted once course results are finalised.

-Please go to Proctorio Guides to access more useful resources.
+Visit Proctorio Guides to access more useful resources on Proctorio in Wattle.